 Building Information Materials, or Building Information Modeling, (BIM) has become an emerging trend with solid growth potential, according to the survey conducted by Business Advantage.
 Almost 50 percent of participants reported currently using or planing to use BIM within the next three to five years.

 What could this mean for manufacturing?
-For industries who build products for both architectural and engineering customers, providing BIM files as native downloads offers a huge competitive edge.
+For industries that build products for both architectural and engineering customers, providing BIM files as native downloads offers a huge competitive edge.

 BIM is the preferred file type used by architects, and architectural firms have chosen BIM as the standard for product information.
 Not surprisingly, the most effective way manufacturers can connect with architects is through their website.
 According to a study from the American Institute of Architects, 85 percent of architects visit manufacturer websites to find product information and keep up on product trends.